i24ai002/ENFINITY-team-x/README.md

 ---

-🧪 Real Use
+🧪 Real Usage

-Upload your bank statement and instantly know:
+Upload your bank statement and instantly see:

-✔ How much you can spend
+✔ How much you can spend daily
-✔ If you are overspending
+✔ If you’re overspending
 ✔ Your financial health

 ---

-🎨 Design Principle
+🎨 Design Philosophy

 - ❌ No charts
 - ❌ No clutter